SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

   1. The compiler ensures that the code inside the macro call is valid Swift.
   1. The compiler represents your code in memory using an abstract syntax tree.
-  1. The compiler sends the AST to the code that implements the macro.
+  1. The compiler calls the code that implements the macro, passing it information about context where the macro appeared.
-  1. The macro implementation modifies the AST and sends it back.
+  1. The macro implementation creates new AST nodes.
+  1. The compiler splices the new AST nodes into the declaration.
-  1. The compiler builds the modified Swift code.
+  1. The compiler builds the expanded Swift code.

 - Figure: moving parts [see ASCII art below]